Deleting a Volume

 Before you begin: Ensure that you no longer need the data stored on the volume you want to delete or that it is saved elsewhere (on another volume or in a snapshot), as you will not be able to retrieve the deleted volume.

-2. Check the box of the volume you want to delete.
+1. In the Volumes dashboard, check the box of the volume you want to delete.

 The volume must be in the available state to be deleted.